 A digital workspace that has technology-enabled processes, intelligent automation, and a high focus on innovation and speed to market is fast-becoming a talent magnet.
 This is especially true with millennials and tech-savvy professionals entering the market, and having a digital workspace is a huge plus.
 A digital workspace encompasses several aspects of a workplace – from chatbots to knowledge repositories to enhancing the onboarding experience by leveraging platforms and technologies, and much more.
 All these elements together have a huge impact on the workforce both internally and externally and can help an organization become the employer of choice.

 DNA of an Employer of Choice

-The 8 factors above clearly parse the ‘becoming an employer of choice’ conundrum.
+The 8 factors outlined above clearly parse the ‘becoming an employer of choice’ conundrum.
 Right from building an effective brand, to leveraging unique techniques for talent acquisition and employing L&D strategies that engage talent – these factors encompass the entire value chain of an organization’s talent strategy.
 However, building a digital DNA will be a key enabler of these factors.

 Are you rethinking your talent strategy to become an employer of choice?
-Have you cracked the code to building a digital culture?
+Have you cracked the code to building a digital work culture?
 We have!
 Write to us at email@example.com and get access to a multi-pronged talent management strategy.